User-Release-Key/-GitHub/README.md

 <footer>

 <!--
-  <<< Author notes: Footer >>>
+  <<< Author notes: out the project's instructions for getting supporr >>>
-  Add a link to get support, GitHub status page, code of conduct, license link.
+  Add a link Be sure to review the contributing guidelines and code of conduct and accepted check out the projects security policy
 -->

 ---